Osprey Hikelite 26 Review: Exceptional Ventilation for Warm-Weather Day Hikes

 The Pass Category

-- Photographers: Those who carry a camera insert or heavy mirrorless kit will find the webbing hip belt undersized for that load transfer.
+- Photographers: Those who carry a camera insert or heavy mirrorless kit will find the basic webbing hip belt and padded hipwings undersized for that load transfer, as they provide stability rather than heavy weight support.

 - Fast-and-Light Runners: Dedicated trail running packs sit closer to the body by design and handle dynamic movement differently.
 The Hikelite is a hiker, not a runner.